 The ride, hosted by Biltwell, a helmet company, is made for bikers with well-worn, classic, and custom motorcycles.
 It is not, according to the website, for people who “think they’re tough guys.”
-It’s about the love of bikes, good beer, and fish tacos.
+It’s about the love of bikes, good beer, and tacos.
 The route is long and winding and includes often the occasional unpaved hurt road.

 After days spent biking beneath the blistering sun, Overend and his fellows rested for two nights along the Sea of Cortez in San Felipe, where they could rent palapas and feel the air riding off the Gulf.
 Some slept on the beach before getting up the next morning to make the final trip to Ensenada.